Planting Impatiens Seeds

 Where to Plant Impatiens Seeds

-When ready for transplant, Impatiens will thrive in Partial Shade conditions.
-However, while still germinating them indoors, they do best from bing in a bright, sunny location with lots of indirect sunlight.
+When ready for transplant, Impatiens will thrive in partial shade conditions.
+However, while beginning seeds indoors, they do best being in a bright, sunny location with lots of indirect sunlight.

 How to Plant Impatiens Seeds